LBPHacker/R316/manual.md

 ## ALU

 The ALU operates on the 16 LSBs of registers and on 16-bit immediate values.
-It is capable of addition and subtraction, with or without carry and borrow, bitwise OR, AND, XOR, and CLR (AND NOT), and left and logical (i.e. not arithmetic) right shifting.
+It is capable of addition and subtraction, with or without carry and borrow, bitwise OR, AND, and XOR, and left and logical (i.e. not arithmetic) right shifting.
 All of these operations also output flags, which may optionally be stored for later use with conditional jumps, or discarded.
 Note that these flags carry information only about the output of the ALU operation, which is only 16 bits wide.

+The ALU is also capable of 16×16-bit unsigned and signed multiplication, which yields 32-bit numbers.
+Either or both halves of the result can be stored.
+Multiplication does not output flags.

 The zero flag `Zf` indicates that the result of the ALU operation is zero.
 The sign flag `Sf` indicates that the MSB of the result is set.
 In the case of addition and subtraction, the carry flag `Cf` indicates that there was a carry out of the MSB, while the overflow flag `Of` indicates that the carry out was different from the MSB than from the bit of one lower order, essentially indicating signed carry, as opposed to unsigned carry.